JGCRI/pygcam/docs/source/intro.rst

     uncertainty in model outputs resulting from uncertainty in model inputs, and to characterize the contribution of individual parameters to variance in output metrics.

+  ..

-  .. **Graphical User Interfaces** that simplify use of the libraries and tools as well
-     as providing unique capabilities such as graphical exploration and comparison of sets of Monte Carlo simulation results.
+  * **Graphical User Interfaces** that simplify use of the libraries and tools as well as providing unique capabilities such as graphical exploration and comparison of sets of Monte Carlo simulation results.

-  * **User documentation** for all of the above.
-(This website!)

   ..